 Job Growth and Salaries

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all types of automotive service technicians and mechanics are expected to grow by about 5% during the decade of 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all types of automotive service technicians and mechanics are expected to decline by about 1% during the decade of 2018-2028.
 The BLS also predicted that technicians and mechanics with formal automotive training will have the edge in getting jobs.
-The median annual salary in May 2015 for these professionals was $37,850, per BLS figures.
-Those working in the natural gas distribution industry made the most, with an average annual wage of $68,950.
+The median annual salary in May 2018 for these professionals was $40,710, per BLS figures.
+Those working in the natural gas distribution industry made the most, with an average annual wage of $73,950.

 The National Institute for Automotive Service Excellence offers 40 exams, and most mechanics complete certification in more than one area to increase their job prospects.
 Automotive mechanics may perform tasks such as changing the oil or changing tires, or more advanced tasks such as repairing a transmission system.